livysdad27/livysdad27.github.io/about.md

 ![yo-le-tengo](/images/MyNoggin.jpg)

-At work I'm a Product Manager who has spent more than two decades in healthcare IT.
+At work I'm a Product Operations Director who has spent more than two decades in healthcare IT.

 At home I get to hang out with my lovely wife, youngest kid, three dogs, two parakeets, one cat, one turtle and a goat.